DeadAlready/node-foldermap/README.md

       _ext:  //Extension
       _type: //'file' or 'directory'
       _path: //Full path to the file

+      // The next properties are only assigned for files
-      _content: //Handle to access file content or undefined in case of directory }
+      _content: //Handle to access file content.
+Uses fs.readFileSync and fs.writeFileSync
+      _read: //Handle for accessing readStream object
+      _write: //Handle for accessing writeSream object
+    }

 Those properties are not enumerable.
 For directories the files are added as enumerable properties